1992–93 New York Knicks season: Off-season

+Regular season

-The Knicks got off to a 4–4 start to the regular season, but then won 12 of their next 15 games, held a 34–16 record at the All-Star break, and finished the season by winning 24 of their final 28 games, including a nine-game winning streak in March and five straight victories to end the season.
-The team won the Atlantic Division title with a 60–22 record, which earned them the first seed in the Eastern Conference; they also posted a successful 37–4 home record at Madison Square Garden during the regular season.
+With the addition of Smith, Rivers and Blackman, the Knicks got off to a 4–4 start to the regular season, but then won 12 of their next 15 games.
+The team posted a seven-game winning streak in February, and held a 34–16 record at the All-Star break.
+The Knicks finished the season by winning 24 of their final 28 games, including a nine-game winning streak in March and five straight victories to end the season.
+The Knicks won the Atlantic Division title with a 60–22 record, which earned them the first seed in the Eastern Conference, and qualified for the NBA playoffs for the sixth consecutive year; the team also posted a successful 37–4 home record at Madison Square Garden during the regular season.

 Head coach Pat Riley was named the NBA Coach of the Year for the second time, while Patrick Ewing averaged 24.2 points, 12.1 rebounds and 2.0 blocks per game, and was named to the All-NBA Second Team.
 In addition, John Starks became the team's starting shooting guard, averaging 17.5 points and 5.1 assists per game, and leading the Knicks with 108 three-point field goals, as he was named to the NBA All-Defensive Second Team, and Smith, who switched from the power forward position to small forward under Riley's request, provided the team with 12.4 points and 5.3 rebounds per game.
 Meanwhile, sixth man Anthony Mason averaged 10.3 points and 7.9 rebounds per game off the bench, while Blackman contributed 9.7 points per game, and Rivers provided the team with 7.8 points, 5.3 assists and 1.6 steals per game.
 Campbell contributed 7.7 points per game, Charles Oakley averaged 6.9 points and 8.6 rebounds per game, and second-year guard Greg Anthony provided the Knicks with 6.6 points, 5.7 assists, and 1.6 steals per game.